byron-dupreez/core-functions/README.md

 - functions.js - function utilities
 - promises.js - native Promise utilities
 - base64.js - utilities for encoding from UTF-8 to Base 64 and vice-versa
-- app-errors - a collection of standard application Error subclasses for common HTTP status codes

 This module is exported as a [Node.js](https://nodejs.org/) module.